Ameno (song): Ameno Amapiano Remix

 A cover known as "Ameno Amapiano Remix" was made by Ghanaian music producer, Nektunez who paired Nigerian Singer, Goya Menor.
 It charted at number 1 on the billboard music chart.
 It was released on 16 June 2021.
 Goya Menor was inspired to remix the original while listening to the song in a night club.
 The song was sung and rapped by Menor while Nektunez served as the producer and song writer.
 "Ameno Amapiano Remix" became popular in late 2021 and was commonly used in night clubs to announce when expensive drinks are purchased.
-It also gained popularity on the social networking site, TikTok and was used in over half a million videos and responsible for the internet slang, "You want to bambam".
+It also gained popularity on the social networking site, TikTok and was used in over half a million videos and responsible for the internet slang, "You want to bam ba?".
 It is regarded as the anthem of Detty December.
 Menor performed the song at the Livespot X Festival by Tiwa Savage.

 In popular media

+Mexican luchador enmascarado Místico has used the song as his entrance music in Consejo Mundial de Lucha Libre (CMLL), New Japan Pro-Wrestling (NJPW) and Lucha Libre AAA Worldwide (AAA).
 The use of the song in YouTube videos and Twitch streams has led to its popularisation as an internet meme, with a resurgence in popularity as a TikTok meme in early 2020.
 It also has been utilized by Napoli fans as a tribute song to association football player Victor Osimhen and his contribution to the team's successful results in the 2022–23 Serie A season.